Atalanta/chef-base/README.md

 depends 'base', '~> 0.2.7'
 ```

 * Create and apply users data bag with system user.
-See: [Data bags](data-bags).
+See: [Data bags](##data-bags).
 * Add provider to your role cookbook, with hostname parameter, like:

 ```
 base 'host.local'
 ```

 * Switch on or switch off neccessary attributes, if defaults don't suit your needs.
+See: [base LWRP attributes](##attributes) for attributes description.

 ### base, bash_d provider
 ### base, hostname provider